Sjeiti/ronvalstarnl/src/data/markdown/post_jsfiddles.md

 ### HTML to image

-Yeah that, but in a weird stupid way (should be way easier).
+Yes you can render HTML to an image, but in a weird stupid way (should be way easier).

 <!--jsfiddle:Lgm50j8y-->